Menu

 A line of credit is a common kind of loan where a lender like a bank or alternative financial institution allows a client to borrow money up to a pre-determined limit.
 You can use the funds any way you want to and you’ll usually have to pay a variable rate of interest that is tied to the bank’s prime rate.
 Additionally, you only have to pay interest on the money you borrow.
 You can take out what you want (up to your credit limit) and then repay the money on your own schedule.
 The only requirement is that you make minimum monthly payments that cover the interest you owe.
 Aside from that requirement, you’re free to use the funds how and when you want.

-Even though a line of credit doesn’t work exactly like a personal loan (in which you’re just paid a lump sum and must follow a set payment schedule), it is nonetheless a credit product and as such, lenders will want to see the credit score of potential borrowers.
+Even though a personal line of credit doesn’t work exactly like a personal loan (in which you’re just paid a lump sum and must follow a set payment schedule), it is nonetheless a credit product and, as such, lenders will want to see the credit score of potential borrowers.

-Getting a Personal Line of Credit with a Poor Credit Score (300 to 579) and a Fair Credit Score (580 to 669)
+Getting a Personal Line of Credit with a Poor Credit Score (300 to 574) and a Below Average Credit Score (580 to 659)

-Getting a Personal Line of Credit with a Good Credit Score (670 to 739)
+Getting a Personal Line of Credit with a Fair Credit Score (670 to 724)

-With a good credit score, you’re likely to be considered for a line of credit, though you may be offered a higher interest rate than if you had a stellar credit score.
+With a fair credit score, you’re likely to be considered for a personal line of credit, though you may be offered a higher interest rate than if you had a very good or excellent credit score.

-Getting a Personal Line of Credit with a Very Good Credit Score (740 to 799) and an Exceptional Credit Score (800 to 850)
+Getting a Personal Line of Credit with a Very Good Credit Score (725 to 759) and an Excellent Credit Score (760 to 900)

 Ready to get your credit score?